Introducing US Vote’s New Photo-Signature-Email (PSE) Form Functionality

 The new PSE process is available for voters now - in all but five states.
 The handful of exceptions include the following states: Alabama, Arkansas, California, Connecticut, and New York.
 These states do not accept email voter registration and ballot requests from overseas and military voters.

-Other states, such as Florida, Georgia, Texas, and Wisconsin, may have limited their acceptance of emailed forms through this system in certain counties, or added additional requirements to first time voters.
+Other states, such as Florida, Georgia, North Carolina, and Texas may have limited their acceptance of emailed forms through this system or in certain counties, or added additional requirements to first time voters.
 These exceptions are noted in the process.
+These states will, however, allow you to sign, scan and send your form in directly from your own email account.

 The new PSE functionality should help many overseas and military voters to register and request their absentee ballots and participate in the upcoming election, and all those following.